Supporters' group: Continental Europe

 Ultras groups are independent of the club; however, they too are frequently supported by the club as they cater to the majority of the most vocal and committed supporters, producing atmosphere and encouraging the players.
 However, frequent tensions also arise, due to often vocal and pro-active criticism of management or players and the illegality of some their actions, such as graffiti and lighting pyrotechnics during matches.
 Many ultras groups, to maintain their independence and raise money, run their own shops selling supporter merchandise, most commonly clothing such as supporter scarves, and sometimes in collaboration with the club match tickets.

 Hooligan firms are largely restricted to a secretive sub-culture, due to the illegal nature of their activity.
 As they mostly socialise with other hooligans, they therefore have little contact with other sets of supporters.

 In the past, the distinction between ultras and hooligans was blurred, with the majority being considered both.
 Due to the increase in condemnation and punishment of hooligan activity, the divide has become increasingly visible, however for some groups, especially groups who support smaller teams and therefore have less members, this divide is still very much blurred; some groups have started using the label hooltras.

 Britain and Ireland

 Most supporters' groups are not only officially endorsed by the affiliated club, but also recognised on the club's website and hold regular meetings at the stadium.

-In England and Wales, nearly all official supporter groups are affiliated with the Football Supporters' Federation.
-Also In England and Wales only, Supporters Direct are an umbrella organization promoting fan-ownership.
-For example.
+In England and Wales, nearly all official supporter groups are affiliated with the Football Supporters' Association.
 Leeds United has a number of supporters groups representing people with protected characteristics which include Punjabi Whites.
 LGBT fan group inclusion in Leeds United.

 There are also numerous hooligan firms in Britain, also known as casuals in itself a style of support and sub-culture, stemming largely from the fact that Britain is the birthplace of the phenomenon of football hooliganism.

 In the Republic of Ireland the supporters embrace a mixture of both ultra and casual styles.